 Hybrid Backup Recovery (HBR) is a fully-managed online backup service that allows you to back up data to the cloud in an efficient, secure, and cost-effective way.
 You can use HBR to back up data from local Internet data centers (IDCs), branches, or cloud resources to a cloud vault.

 After an HBR client is deployed in a local IDC, you can use an Express Connect circuit, a virtual private network (VPN) gateway, or the Internet to back up data from specified local files, Network Attached Storage (NAS) files, VMware virtual machines, and SQL Server databases to a backup vault on Alibaba Cloud.
 Based on the high-level encryption and efficient deduplication and compression technologies, HBR guarantees the efficiency and security of data transmission.

 In addition, HBR provides easy-to-use native data protection for data that comes from various sources on Alibaba Cloud, including files on Elastic Compute Service (ECS) instances, SQL Server and SAP HANA deployed on ECS instances, Apsara File Storage NAS, and Object Storage Service (OSS).

-The following table lists the advantages of HBR over an on-premises backup system that is built in a local IDC or on the cloud.
+The following table lists the advantages of HBR over an on-premises backup system that is built in an on-premises IDC or on the cloud.

 |Item||On-premises backup system||HBR|